allenai/S2APLER/README.md

 Note that this software package comes with tools specifically designed to access and model the dataset.

+## Evaluation Performance
+The pairwise model has this performance on the test set:

+`{'AUROC': 0.999, 'Average Precision': 0.999, 'F1': 0.987, 'Precision': 0.986, 'Recall': 0.988}`.

+The final clustering has this performance on the test set, with an epsilon of 0.7:

+`{'Precision': 0.9989, 'Recall': 0.9983, 'B3 F1': 0.9986}`,

+which is about a 50\% error reduction compared to the previous S2 paper clustering algorithm:

+`{'Precision': 0.9995, 'Recall': 0.9948, 'B3 F1': 0.9971}`.

+Note that the we are effectively trading off some precision for substantially better recall.
+These numbers were obtained by running the code in `scripts/analyze_final_data.ipynb` with a default random seed to control the which blocks end up where.

+Note further that this comparison is not a "complete" one because it assumed that both the old and new algorithms started with the same blocking function, but the new paper clustering algorithm also has improved blocking.

 ## Configuration
 Modify the config file at `data/path_config.json`.
 This file should look like this
 ```